ROC-Star/DC2L/README.md

 # DC2L
-Dual-structural Cues Collaborative Learning Framework for Camouflaged Object Segmentation <br>
+Accurate Camouflaged Object Segmentation via Dual-Structural Cues Collaborative Learning <br>
 The current paper is under review.
 All the code will be made public after the paper is accepted.